Sunday, May 30, 2021

 This area served as home turf for several groups of adventurers, the first assembled from accross the province, the second from Northflag, the third from Walden, the fourth from Northflag again.
 The tax calculations were added, as some players came from one of the noble families (Sir Herman von North, the son of the missing lord among them).

-The town chathedral was an example of unneeded effort.
+The town cathedral was an example of unneeded effort.
 As there was no adventuring in its crypts, there was no point to create the floor plans in the first place (but I was on vacation in Navarra, Spain at the time, with many wonderful examples of Cathedral architecture).
 The same was true for the druid grove.
 Goblin Town is still waiting to be played, as is the final assault on the tower of the Necromancer, and the keep of the god-wizard (to which you ascend through a number of pocket dimensions with altered rules, similar to the tomb in desert of desolation).
 As none of the groups even came close to getting to the keep, I never worked that out.

 No comments: